 Looking at TRUP is like staring at one of those ambiguous images that could be both a rabbit and a duck, both a saxophonist and a woman’s face: we know that this is an insurance company, but we’re compelled to analyze it as a data-driven subscription service.

 2/ re-directing reimbursement flow (in progress).
-Under a traditional pet medical insurance scheme, the patient covers the entire vet invoice upfront and then hopes the check that arrives from the insurer in 2 weeks will reimburse her for the “right” amount.
-While most of Trupanion’s claims are still made by mailing a check, they are increasingly being routed through Trupanion Express, in which Trupanion pays the vet 90% of the bill directly, thereby taking the burden of up-front payment away from the consumer.
-[Express can be integrated into practice management software so that an invoice, immediately upon creation, is shot over to Trupanion, who wires the requested funds into the vet’s bank account in less than 5 minutes.]
+With traditional pet insurance, the patient covers the entire vet invoice upfront and then hopes the check that arrives from the insurer in 2 weeks will reimburse her for the “right” amount.
+While most of Trupanion’s claims are still paid via check, they are increasingly routed through Trupanion Express, in which Trupanion pays the vet 90% of the bill directly, thereby taking the burden of up-front payment away from the consumer.
+Express can be integrated into practice management software so that an invoice is immediately shot over to Trupanion, who wires the requested funds into the vet’s bank account in less than 5 minutes.
 The number of vet hospitals with Express installed has grown from 89 in mid-2014 to 500 in 2015 to ~1,300 today, with over 30% of vet invoice dollars channeled through Express, on its way to 95%+.
-No other competitor in the space is even close or really bothering to pursue a similar direct payment scheme.
+No other competitor in the space is even bothering to pursue a similar direct payment scheme.

 These two changes largely lift the confusion attending discrepant pricing schedules and alleviate the strain of what in some cases could be an enormous immediate upfront payment for the pet owner, followed by an anxiety-ridden reimbursement interval.
-The member knows his out-of-pocket burden from the get-go and will not be financially subterfuged down the line.
-Insurance ceases to act as an encumbrance on the vet/pet owner relationship, and actually lubricates the transaction like it’s supposed to: because a Trupanion member need not wrestle with the financial uncertainty of costly medical care, she spends twice as much on vet services over her pet’s life than an uninsured pet owner…and the vet can simply focus on recommending the best treatment, without also stressing over the owner’s ability to pay.
+The member knows his out-of-pocket burden from the get-go and will not be financially surprised down the line.
+And because a Trupanion member need not wrestle with the financial uncertainty of costly medical care, she spends twice as much on vet services over her pet’s life than an uninsured pet owner…and the vet can simply focus on recommending the best treatment, without also stressing over the owner’s ability to pay.

 Not. quite. there. yet…